mlhall16/wgbs_human_pda/notebook.md

 	files 1 and 13 failed due to trimming issues (?), the rest had other issues 47261637- trimming on indices 1 and 13, successful 47271179- alignment for indices 1-3,13,15,18-31, successful for 1-3, 13, 15
+47288792- alignment for indices 18-31, successful for all 47296187- methylation extraction troubleshooting, multiple issues 47296189- methylation extraction troubleshooting, issue with file selection, incorrect path to file list 47296191- methylation extraction troubleshooting, no file space on node, switched from dev to production 47342154- methylation extraction troubleshooting, saving issue 47359285- methylation extraction troubleshooting, fixed saving issue by outputting directly to share/hwanglab 47367832- methylation extraction for indices 3-32, all successful 47519596- qualimap troubleshooting, issue with file selection, incorrect path to file list 47519598- qualimap troubleshooting, need to sort bam input 47519600- qualimap troubleshooting, no space on node, switched to production node 47519602- qualimap troubleshooting

 ### Directory Structure

 /share/hwanglab/